PyEllips/pyElli/paper/paper.md

 ```

 Next, the Cauchy model is created using the `Cauchy` class and the defined parameters.
-All Cauchy coefficients are kept at their default value of zero in this particular case.
+All undefined Cauchy coefficients are kept at their default value of zero in this particular case.
-Each dispersion has its own class.
-A list of different dispersions is given in the [documentation](https://pyelli.readthedocs.io/en/stable/dispersions.html).
 Subsequently, the `.get_mat()` method is called on the created object to automatically convert the dispersion into an isotropic material.
+A list of different dispersion classes and their usage is given in the [documentation](https://pyelli.readthedocs.io/en/stable/dispersions.html).

 ```python
 SiO2 = elli.Cauchy(